-On September 7, 2022, Apple held an event where they announced their new AirPods Pro.
 The all-new H2 chip in the AirPods Pro allows for enhanced Active Noise Cancellation and Transparency modes, and Apple also claims that the earbuds have enhanced touch sensitivity.

-In this blog, we’ll explore why the AirPods Pro is so sensitive to touch.
-So, whether you’re an existing AirPods Pro user or considering buying a pair, this blog will give you a deeper understanding of the technology behind the touch controls and why they are so effective.
+Whether you’re an existing AirPods Pro user or considering buying a pair, this blog will give you a deeper understanding of the technology behind the touch controls and why they are so effective.

 The AirPods Pro are sensitive to touch because of their sensitive touch interface, which enables the AirPods Pro to provide a natural listening experience.
 You can switch songs, adjust the volume, answer calls, and more with the touch controls without taking out your phone or other devices.